 The Congress shall have Power To…

-But Dave appears to have no problem defending the Second Amendment to the Constitution and protect an individual right to possess and carry firearms.”
+But Dave appears to have no problem defending the Second Amendment to the Constitution and protecting an individual right to possess and carry firearms.”
 Guns good.
-Bankruptcy bad.
+Bankruptcy is bad.

 Everyone deserves to know the facts and truth about dealing with debt.
-I encourage everyone to just not be a blind follower of either Dave Ramsey or anyone else, including myself.
+So I encourage everyone not to be a blind follower of either Dave Ramsey or anyone else, including myself.

-Before you let others tell you what is best for you, find out what is best for your situation and make a fully informed decision about how to tackle your debt based on the facts and not someone else’s lingering fear and regret.
+Before you let others tell you what is best for you, find out what is best for your situation and make a fully informed decision about tackling your debt based on the facts and not someone else’s lingering fear and regret.

 I’d suggest you first read How to Get Out of Debt.
 The Honest and Unvarnished Truth and The Truth About The Success Rates, Failure Rates and Completion Rates of Credit Counseling, Debt Settlement, and Bankruptcy.
-They will give you a great overview of what we need to deal with to get you moving in the right direction.
+They will give you an excellent overview of what we need to deal with to move you in the right direction.

 You can also always feel free to contact me for free help.